-Milan is the kind of city that isn’t on every Italy itinerary, but it’s home to a major international airport and is well-connected via high-speed rail, so it’s a great entry point for an Italy trip.
+Milan may not be on every traveler’s Italian itinerary, but it’s home to a major international airport and is well-connected via high-speed rail, so it’s a great entry point for an Italy trip.
 That’s especially true if you’re heading from Milan to Bologna.

-The fastest high-speed trains in Italy can make the 132-mile (213-km) trip from Milan to Bologna in just over an hour, giving you ample time to settle into your hotel before seeking out an appropriate place to have lunch.
+The fastest high-speed trains in Italy can make the 132-mile (213-km) trip from Milan to Bologna in just over an hour, giving you ample time to settle into your hotel or get some sight-seeing done.

 Frequent Trains from Milan to Bologna

 There are 67 Trenitalia trains departing Milano Centrale each day bound for Bologna Centrale.
-These are primarily Frecciarossa - the fastest AV trains - and direct, taking just over one hour to get from Milan to Bologna.
-A Regionale train also connects the two cities, but the journey takes more than 2 hours 45 minutes.
+These trips are usually direct and are primarily Frecciarossa, the fastest AV trains, taking just over one hour to get from Milan to Bologna.
+A Regionale train also connects the two cities, but the journey takes more than 2 hours and 45 minutes.
 Tickets cost $23-35.

 There are two stations in Milan connected to Bologna Centrale on the Italo network - Milano Centrale and Milano Rogoredo.
 The trip takes from 1-1.25 hours depending on the station from which you travel.